-If you would like to give your plants a big boost, you will love to make your own Homemade ‘Miracle Grow’.
+If you would like to give your plants a big boost, you will love to make your own all natural fertilizers.
+We have rounded up our favorites and there is something for everyone.

-There are lots of reasons that you may want to make your own fertilizer and one of them is the lack of nasty chemicals.
+There are lots of reasons that you may want to make your own fertilizer, and one is the lack of nasty chemicals.

 Easy Homemade Fertilizer Video Tutorial